Sanskrit: Schools and contemporary status

 Sanskrit has been taught in schools from time immemorial in India.
 In modern times, the first Sanskrit University was Sampurnanand Sanskrit University, established in 1791 in the Indian city of Varanasi.
 Sanskrit is taught in 5,000 traditional schools (Pathashalas), and 14,000 schools in India.
 Sanskrit is one of the 22 scheduled languages of India.
 Despite it being a studied school subject in contemporary India, Sanskrit has not been spoken as a native language in centuries.

 In India, Sanskrit is offered as a language in central and several state education board schools and is also taught in traditional gurukulas across the country.
 A number of colleges and universities in India have dedicated departments for Sanskrit studies.
 In March 2020, the Indian Parliament passed the Central Sanskrit Universities Act, 2020 which upgraded three universities, National Sanskrit University, Central Sanskrit University and Shri Lal Bahadur Shastri National Sanskrit University, from the deemed to be university status to a central university status.

 Dmitri Mendeleev used the Sanskrit numbers of one, two and three (eka-, dvi- or dwi-, and tri- respectively) to give provisional names to his predicted elements, like eka-boron being Gallium or eka-Francium being Ununennium.

 In the province of Bali in Indonesia, a number of educational and scholarly institutions have also been conducting Sanskrit lessons for Hindu locals.

 In the West

 St James Junior School and Avanti Schools Trust in London, England, offer Sanskrit as part of the curriculum.
-Since September 2009, US high school students have been able to receive credits as Independent Study or toward Foreign Language requirements by studying Sanskrit as part of the "SAFL: Samskritam as a Foreign Language" program coordinated by Samskrita Bharati.
+Since September 2009, US high school students have been able to receive credits as Independent Study or toward Foreign Language requirements by studying Sanskrit as part of the "SAFL: Samskritam as a Foreign Language" programme coordinated by Samskrita Bharati.
 In Australia, the private boys' high school Sydney Grammar School offers Sanskrit from years 7 through to 12, including for the Higher School Certificate.
 Other schools that offer Sanskrit include the Ficino School in Auckland, New Zealand; St James Preparatory Schools in Cape Town, Durban and Johannesburg, South Africa; John Colet School, Sydney, Australia; Erasmus School, Melbourne, Australia.